fergustaylor/Arran/docs/README.md

 The next steps will be to overlay this data over a map using leaflet.

+The overall aim of this project will be to create an easy template by which a user with no prior programming knowledge can create interactive graphs by overlaying some form of data attributed to a postcode alone.

 [See the code.](Arran_Workbook.html)

 [Other projects I'm working on.](https://fergustaylor.github.io)